-Western view of nudity: A distinction is generally made between sexual and artistic forms of nudity, only prudes are ever outraged about nudity in art.
+Western view of nudity: A distinction is generally made between sexual and artistic forms of nudity, only prudes are ever outraged about nudity in context.
 Many festivals, events and public spaces celebrate nudity.
-It is against the law (not for long) to walk around naked although most people would find it eccentric than impulsively stone you to death.
+It is against the law (not for long) to walk around naked although most people would find it entertaining than impulsively stone a streaker to death.

 Religious view of nudity: Sinful, Shameful with penalties as extreme as death sentences.
 A general no-no unless you’re one of the few Christian Naturists.

 Pre-colonisation; was seen the ultimate state of being, like in other native cultures.
 To be naked was to be at one with god.
 It is understood to have been more liberal than today’s Western view.

 Post colonisation; majority of countries went through a 180 degree shift and now sit on the extreme right of the religious view.

 Western and Eastern colonialists in Africa saw the undressed black woman as a symptom of the backwardness of the African culture and labeled her naked body as grotesque.
 Through clothing, imperial forces sought to edify black women, and confirm their own superiority by branding these women in their own clothing and removing substantiation of their primitive tradition.
 To this day, tabloid Western media reports of Africa will often picture a topless African woman with drooping breasts accompanied by her naked starving child to reiterate the ‘backwardness’ present in African culture.

 In 2001, scientists working on a site in Kenya with a view to expanding the Tana River reserve there were met with over 300 naked women who protested their action.
 The report outlines how female public nudity is considered an ‘ill-omen’ in Kenyan communities.
 However it is important to note that this applies only in context, when the gesture is made only for the effect of the onlookers.